‘One Piece’ Chapter 917 Reveals Law’s Plan To Kill Beast Pirates Headliner Basil Hawkins

 — JB Baruelo (@jbtheapprentice) September 12, 2018

-Emperor Kaido has a strong hatred for the Strawhat Pirates alliance, especially after they destroyed his SMILE factories at the Punk Hazard and Dressrosa and defeated his main SMILE supplier and ally Donquixote Doflamingo.
+Emperor Kaido has a strong hatred for the Strawhat Pirates alliance, especially after they destroyed his SMILE factories at the Punk Hazard and Dressrosa, and defeated his main SMILE supplier and ally, Donquixote Doflamingo.
 Since Law and Luffy need more time to prepare before engaging in an all-out war against Emperor Kaido, the Heart Pirates captain is left with no choice but to kill Beast Pirates headliner Hawkins.

 The inevitable fight between Law and Hawkins is expected to add more thrill and excitement to the ongoing One Piece Wano Arc.
-Both Supernovas have strange and powerful devil fruit powers, and as of now, it is hard to predict who hold the upper hand in the fight.
+Both Supernovas have strange and powerful devil fruit powers, and as of now, it is hard to predict who holds the upper hand in the fight.

 One Piece Chapter 918 is expected to feature the start of the battle between the two members of the Worst Generation.
 It will also reveal if Luffy and Zoro will help Law against Hawkins.